ToomasMolder/X-road-scripts/monitor/docs/opendata/configuration_parameters.md

 ## Configuration file parameters

-Following subsections describe all the [configuration file](../../opendata_module/anonymizer/opendata_config.p) parameters.
+Following subsections describe all the `settings.py` parameters.

+**Note:** Anonymizer and Interface have different available parameters.

 #### Anonymizer